 Prescribed burn planned on Lake Okeechobee

 To help protect public health and safety, the FWC plans to conduct the prescribed burn under wind and weather conditions that minimize smoke impacts to nearby towns and roads.
-Access to navigational trails through the marsh may be limited temporarily during the burn for safety reasons.
+Access to navigational trails through the marsh might be limited temporarily during the burn for safety reasons.
 If the prescribed burn needs to be rescheduled due to weather conditions, the burn will be conducted in the near future.

 Application of prescribed burning is part of an integrated management approach on Lake Okeechobee, Florida’s largest lake.
-Lake Okeechobee is managed in partnership with the FWC, SFWMD, U.S. Army Corps of Engineers and Audubon Florida.
+Lake Okeechobee is managed in partnership with the FWC, SFWMD, U.S. Army Corps of Engineers and Audubon of Florida.

 Prescribed burning is a safe way to apply natural processes, ensure ecosystem health and reduce the threat of wildfire.
-Ecologically responsible prescribed burns help improve habitat for fish, waterfowl, wading birds, the Everglade snail kite and other wildlife populations.
+Ecologically responsible prescribed burns help improve habitat for fish, waterfowl, wading birds, the endangered Everglade snail kite and other wildlife populations.

 For more information, contact the FWC’s Okeechobee Field Office at 863-462-5190.
 Learn about prescribed fire by going to MyFWC.com, clicking on “Wildlife & Habitats” and then “Prescribed Fire.”
 On that page, you can find information about how prescribed burns benefit wildlife and people.